|

 - Air pollution control technology, and

-- Solid/hazardous waste management.
+- Solid/hazardous waste mitigation, remediation and management.

 broad areas such as physics, chemistry, biology, probability and statistics,